-Note: The Intel[®] Quark[TM] SoC X1000 contains two MACs and each must be configured with one address in the platform-data.ini file, even on boards (such as Galileo) that have only one Ethernet port.
+Note: The Intel® QuarkTM SoC X1000 contains two MACs and each must be configured with one address in the platform-data.ini file, even on boards (such as Intel® Galileo board) that have only one Ethernet port.

-For Galileo, MAC 0 is the only MAC wired out.
+For the Intel® Galileo board, MAC 0 is the only MAC wired out.
 The default MAC 0 address value in the platform-data.ini file is invalid and must be set to the value allocated to your system, typically this is identified on a sticker.